isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 <p>(NOT applicable for School of the Arts (SOTA) and Singapore Sports School
 (SSP))</p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from&nbsp;<strong>7 May 2025, 11 am to 3 June 2025, 3 pm.</strong>&nbsp;For
+The application is free-of-charge and will be open from&nbsp;<strong>6 May 2026, 11am &nbsp;to 2 Jun 2026, 3pm</strong>.&nbsp;For
 more details, please refer to MOE website:&nbsp;–&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>
 </p>
 <p><strong>Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</strong>